US to end deportation relief for Somalis in Temporary Protected Status program

 Follow topic:

-Washington, Jan 13 - U.S. President Donald Trump's administration will end humanitarian protections that grant deportation relief and work permits to some 1,100 Somalis in the U.S., administration officials said on Tuesday, the latest restrictive move targeting Somali immigrants.
+WASHINGTON - US President Donald Trump’s administration will end humanitarian protections that grant deportation relief and work permits to some 1,100 Somalis in the US, administration officials said on Jan 13, the latest restrictive move targeting Somali immigrants.

 Homeland Security Secretary Kristi Noem said she would end Temporary Protected Status for Somalis, arguing that conditions in Somalia had improved even as fighting continues between Somali armed forces and al-Shabaab militants.
 With the termination, the status will be set to expire on March 17 although a legal challenge is likely.

-Tensions boiled over last week in Minneapolis when a federal immigration officer fatally shot Renee Good, a U.S. citizen and mother of three, sparking protests.
+Tensions boiled over last week in Minneapolis when a federal immigration officer fatally shot Ms Renee Good, a US citizen and mother of three, sparking protests.

+Speaking in Detroit on Jan 13, Mr Trump said his administration would revoke the citizenship of any naturalised immigrants from Somalia or elsewhere who were convicted of defrauding US citizens.

+While the Trump administration has said it aims to ramp up denaturalisations, the process can be resource-intensive and lengthy.

 The termination notice said security had improved in Somalia and that returning Somalis could elect to live in safer parts of the country, such as the northern territory of Somaliland.

-The 2024 TPS extension, issued by the administration of Trump's Democratic predecessor, Joe Biden, said attacks by al-Shabaab, an affiliate of al-Qaeda, warranted humanitarian relief for Somalis in the U.S.
+The 2024 TPS extension, issued by the Biden administration, said attacks by al-Shabaab, an affiliate of al-Qaeda, warranted humanitarian relief for Somalis in the US.

 “Al-Shabaab subjects civilians to numerous human rights abuses, including summary executions, religiously and politically motivated killings, disappearances, physical abuse, and other inhuman treatment,” the notice said.
 REUTERS